mattyoung101/uqthesis_eecs_hons/README.md

 > The Template contains content that is the intellectual property of The University of Queensland, including
 > copyright and protected marks, which must be respected in accordance with applicable laws.

-This mainly refers to the files `assets/UQLogo.jpg` and `assets/UQLogo.svg`, which are property of the University of Queensland.
+This refers to the UQ logo, which is property of the University of Queensland.

-The original LaTeX thesis was GNU GPL 2.0, however, I don't believe this template is a derivative work, because I designed it from scratch and it bares no code similarity to the LaTeX template - only visual similarity.
+The original LaTeX thesis was GNU GPL 2.0, however, I don't believe this template is a derivative work, because I designed it from scratch and it bares no code similarity to the LaTeX template - only visual similarity, which I believe is not protected under the GPL.

 Despite this, if anyone from UQ disagrees with my reasoning, please contact me: <m.young2@student.uq.edu.au>